 Scientists study the history of populations across geography and time using mtDNA.
 They often use the frequencies of each branch in modern populations, as well as samples from ancient burial sites.
 With these, they are able to tell us much about the story for each haplogroup.
 This traces back hundreds, thousands, or even tens of thousands of years.
 Your branch on the tree tells you where your maternal ancestors are present today and about their likely path out of Africa.
-We summarize what scientists know about your mtDNA Haplogroup on the mtDNA – Results page of your myFTDNA account.
+We summarize what scientists know about your mtDNA Haplogroup on your mtDNA – Results page.

 The second method uses your haplogroup information alongside differences in your results.
 We use these to match you to the information of others in our database.
 These matches are more likely to share your lineage in closer genealogical time.
 Country frequencies thus reflect the more recent history of your ancestors.
 Both the mtDNA – Haplogroup Origins page and the mtDNA – Ancestral Origins page show this information.

-- Genealogy – Most Distant Ancestors page – On this page, you can enter the basic information about your most distant known ancestor (MDKA) on your direct maternal line (and paternal line).
+- Genealogy – Earliest Known Ancestors page – On this page, you can enter the basic information about your earliest known ancestor on your direct maternal line (and direct paternal line).

-- myFamilyTree page – On this page, you can manually create your family tree or upload your GEDCOM file.
+- myFamilyTree – This tool allows you to manually create your family tree or upload your GEDCOM file.
 GEDCOM is the standard format for sharing electronic pedigree information, and almost all genealogy software packages are able to export to standard GEDCOM format (.ged).